mikosik/smooth-build/doc/tutorial.md

 ### Functions

-Let's look once again at `release` function we defined at the beginning of this tutorial.
+Let's look once again at `release` value that we defined at the beginning of this tutorial.

 ```
 release = files("src") | javac | jar;